ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Signature (JWS) specifications, it is still recommended to make use of the EAT nonce.

+## Freshness {#sec-con-freshness}

+All EAT use must provide a freshness mechanism to prevent replay and related attacks.
+The extensive discussions on freshness in {{RATS.Architecture}} including security considerations apply here.
+The EAT nonce claim, in {{nonce}}, is one option to provide freshness.

 ## Multiple EAT Consumers

 In many cases, more than one EAT consumer may be required to fully